-26. If the sub-committee decides that there should be disciplinary action, it may recommend any of the following to the Governance Committee:
+26. If the sub-committee decides that there should be disciplinary action, it may be any of the following:

 First Written warning.

 If the employee's conduct has fallen beneath acceptable standards, a first written warning will be issued.
 A first written warning will set out: